Engineering negative stress-energy densities with quantum energy teleportation: Quantum Energy Teleportation in 1+1 D and 3+1 D

 Alice's interaction has resulted in an injection of energy into the field that propagates away from Alice at the speed of light.
 Additionally, this interaction has not introduced negative energy densities of any sort.
 Alice's interaction Hamiltonian was dependent on $\hat{\pi}$, consequently, the input energy depends on the first derivative of Alice's smearing function.
 Note that when $t=0$ the stress-energy tensor is non-zero only on the support of the smearing function, which is to be expected due to the local nature of the interaction.

 Following Bob's interaction ($t>T$) the system is in the state

 where

-When taking expectation values of the stress-energy tensor with the post-Bob state we can see that each individual coherent state e.g. $\ket{\bm{\beta}(t)+\bm{\alpha}(t)}$ will have a positive contribution to the stress-energy tensor, similar to the case of \eqref{eq8}.
-It is the cross terms e.g. $\braket{\bm{\beta}(t)+\bm{\alpha}(t)|:\hat{T}_{00}(x,t):|\bm{\beta}(t)-\bm{\alpha}(t)}$ that will become responsible for the generation of negative energy densities.
+where $\hat{D}(\bm{\beta})$ is a coherent state displacement operator.
+When taking expectation values of the stress-energy tensor with the post-Bob state we can see that each individual coherent state e.g. $\hat{D}(\bm{\beta}(t))\ket{\bm{\alpha}(t)}$ will have a positive contribution to the stress-energy tensor, similar to the case of \eqref{eq8}.
+It is the cross terms e.g. $\braket{\bm{\alpha}(t)|\hat{D}^{\dagger}(\bm{\beta}(t)):\hat{T}_{00}(x,t):\hat{D}(\bm{\beta}(t))|-\bm{\alpha}(t)}$ that will become responsible for the generation of negative energy densities.
 These non-trivial cross-terms will be collectively referred to as the QET term herein.
 The very nature of the QET term as a cross term highlights the importance of coherence in this protocol.

 The post QET state's energy density is more challenging to write down, \begin{widetext}

 \end{widetext} Where $\|\alpha\|=\int \dd k\left|\alpha_{k}\right|^{2}$, and $\text{P.P}$ denotes Cauchy's principal value.
 These integrals are of the same nature as those previously reported in the literature of QET \cite{Verdon2016}.
 Here we have managed to isolate the QET term from the positive energy density contributions.
 In \eqref{eq11} the terms $\frac14\left(\lambda'(x\pm t)\right)^{2}$ denote the contributions to the field energy by Alice's detector-field interaction and similarly $\frac14\left(\mu(x\pm(t-T))\right)^{2}$ is Bob's detector-field interaction contribution to the energy density.
 The QET term is the only one that involves both smearing functions and is dependent on the ground state entanglement, the coherence of the system during the course of the protocol and the fidelity of the quantum channel \cite{Hotta_Squeeze,Hotta2010_intro}.
 Given that it is linear in $\lambda'$ we can find smearing functions that allow this QET term to be negative enough to overcome the effects of both Alice's and Bob's energy contribution to the field.